eerootsus/fotorama/README.md

 > **https://github.com/artpolikarpov/fotorama.git**

 ## Changes

+### 4.6.4-c
+Missed that code convention is lower cased options.
+Fixed.

 ### 4.6.4-b
 Options includes `onShowCallback` which will be triggered before transitioning to a new slide.
 Callback must return `boolean`: `true` to allow Fotorama to continue normally, `false` to stop slide switching.